 Now, while you’re waiting,...

-- Caramelized the pearl onions.
-In a large skillet or nonstick pan over medium-high heat, add oil and butter.
-Add pearls and onions, season with a pinch of salt and sugar then reduce heat to low, cover the pan, and cook for about 10-15 minutes or until caramelized.
+- Caramelize the pearl onions: In a large skillet or nonstick pan over medium-high heat, add oil and butter.
+Add the pearl onions, season with a pinch of salt and sugar, then reduce the heat to low.
+Cover the pan and cook for about 10-15 minutes or until the onions are caramelized.
 Shake the skillet occasionally.
-Transfer the pearls and onions to the plate and set aside.
+Transfer the caramelized pearl onions to a plate and set them aside.

-- Cook the mushrooms.
-In the same skillet, cook mushrooms until browned for about 5 minutes then add the remaining lardons back to the skillet, cook, and stir for 2 minutes.
+- Cook the mushrooms: In the same skillet, cook the mushrooms until they are browned, which takes about 5 minutes.
+Then, add the remaining lardons back to the skillet, cook, and stir for an additional 2 minutes.
 Set aside.

 Next, the final steps.